puppeteer/puppeteer/docs/api.md

 #### page.hover(selector)
-- `selector` <[string]> A query [selector] to search for element to hover.
+- `selector` <[string]> A [selector] to search for element to hover.
 If there are multiple elements satisfying the selector, the first will be hovered.
 - returns: <[Promise]> Promise which resolves when the element matching `selector` is successfully hovered.
 Promise gets rejected if there's no element matching `selector`.

 Shortcut for [page.mainFrame().hover(selector)](#framehoverselector).